$0 US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist

 If you travel frequently and are preparing to file the N-400, your biggest risk isn't the civics test or the form itself — it's the physical presence math.
 You need 913 days of physical presence in the US over the past 5 years (548 for the 3-year spousal track), and falling short by even one day is grounds for immediate denial.
 For green card holders who travel for work, family obligations, or business, this calculation is the difference between a $710 application that succeeds and a $710 application that fails.

-The best tool for your situation is one that helps you count days precisely, assess trip-length thresholds, and prepare evidence for any trips that trigger the 180-day rebuttable presumption — before USCIS does that analysis for you at the interview.
+The best tool for your situation is one that helps you count days precisely, assess trip-length thresholds, and prepare evidence for any trips that trigger the more-than-six-month rebuttable presumption — before USCIS does that analysis for you at the interview.

 Why Frequent Travelers Face Higher Denial Risk